 Insert a word in trie implementation

-To insert a word, first check whether the word is in the trie so that we don’t insert duplicate word.
-Then we loop through each character in the word.
-A pointer node starts from the root node.
-If the character is not in the node‘s children, a child node is created.
-Then the node moves to the child node.
-When the node is at the last character of the word, we mark the node‘s isEnd to be true.
+To insert a word, first check whether the word is in the trie so that you don’t insert a duplicate word.
+Start from root, loop through each character in the word.
+Use the next character as the index to find the cell in the current node’s children, create a child node to store the next character and store the node in this cell.
+Then move to the child node.
+When it is the last character of the word, you mark the node‘s isEnd to be true.

 Java